node-machine/rttc/README.md

 ## Types &amp; Exemplars

 There are 10 different types recognized by `rttc`, each of which is uniquely expressed by special notation called **RTTC exemplar syntax**.
 For example, if we were to interpret `'hello world'` as an **exemplar**, we would be able to infer that it represents a string data type.
-Exemplars make it easier to write out intricate data structures and validation rules because they allow us to reason about our data types using representative _examples_.
-It also means that when working with exemplar schemas programatically, you have access to a much richer set of information about any given data type.
-But most importantly: writing data types as examples makes it easier for ourselves and other
-_humans_ to read and understand our intentions.
+Exemplars make it easier to write out intricate data structures and validation rules, because they allow us to reason about our data types using representative _examples_.
+Plus, when working with exemplars programatically, you have access to a much richer set of information about any given API.
+But most importantly: writing data types as examples makes it easier for other _humans_ to read and understand our intentions.

 Exemplars can be mixed and matched with varying levels of specificity, up to any imaginable depth, by using the recursive array and faceted dictionary types.
-For example, we can infer from the exemplar `['Rover']` that its _type schema_ is `['string']`, indicating that it accepts any array of strings.
+For example, we can infer from the exemplar `['Rover']` that its **type schema** is `['string']`, indicating that it accepts any array of strings.
 Similarly, given the exemplar `[{ name: 'Rover' }]`, we can infer the type schema
 `[{name: 'string'}]`.
 This indicates that it accepts any array of dictionaries, so long as each of those dictionaries has a key called `name` with any string value.